 So you typed, typed, typed away and wrote a kickass blog.
-This isn’t just any ol’ blog.
+This isn’t just any ol’ blog post.
 You poured some serious time into it— including some heavy research and collaboration.
 Some sweat.
 Maybe a few tears.

 You celebrate by sharing it on social media and in email blasts.
 And boy is it a hit!
 People love it.
 In fact, people love it so much that some other outlets reach out and ask to publish your work on their website.